Daryl-Yeo/Cyclistic-Project/README.md

 *If you've read till here, I thank you for your time.
-This project has been useful in strengthing my analytical skills with SQL, Spreadsheets and Tableau.
+This project has been useful in strengthening my analytical skills with SQL, Spreadsheets and Tableau.
 If you're interested, I welcome you follow along my data analytics journey by checking out my upcoming projects!*